mistadikay/react-workshop/README.md

 These are materials for React Workshop after which you will be able to create and maintain scaleable [React](https://facebook.github.io/react/) applications.

+Slides for presentations can be found here: https://slides.com/mistadikay

 ## File structure

 ```